-I replaced my old Titanium camping pot with the more compact one liter in 2010 with an Evernew titanium pasta pot (relabelled by REI).
+I replaced my old Titanium camping pot with the more compact 3.9 ounce Evernew titanium pasta pot (then relabelled by REI), in 2010 before hiking coat-to-coast in Scotland’s TGO Challenge.
 While my primary reason for doing this was to compress the size of my gear (I was carrying a smaller backpack), I also like the pre-drilled holes in the top lid that make it easy to drain Ramen noodles or pasta so you can eat your food right from the pot without making a huge mess.
 Metric and English liquid measures are conveniently engraved on the side of the pot to ensure that you use the right amount of water in your trail recipes.

-This pot is also perfectly sized to snuggly hold a large can of isobutane cooking gas and prevents the rattling sounds that occur when you carry a bunch of metallic cooking gear that doesn’t fit together nicely.
-At a mere 4.6 oz, this pot is also a wee bit lighter than my old one but cutting pack weight was less of a consideration in this particular instance.
+This pot is also perfectly sized to snuggly hold a large can of isobutane cooking gas and prevent the rattling sounds that occur when you carry a bunch of metallic cooking gear that doesn’t fit together nicely.

-After returning to the US, I’ve continued to use the Evernew Titanium Pasta Pot (size medium) for the past 5 years.
+After returning to the US (from Scotland), I’ve continued to use the Evernew Titanium Pasta Pot (size medium) for the past 7 years.
 It is the perfect shape and size for cooking soupy 1 pot meals and perfectly sized for the ultralight Esbit stove system that I currently carry on most of my backpacking trips.

 Disclosure: The author owns this product and purchased it using their own funds.

 Support SectionHiker.com.
 If you make a purchase after clicking on the links above, a portion of the sale helps support this site at no additional cost to you.